 The "Hunting Heritage Protection Act" aims to amend the South Carolina Code of Laws by adding Section 50-1-320, which mandates the Department of Natural Resources to implement policies ensuring that there is no net loss of department-managed land available for hunting and fishing.
-The bill defines key terms such as "Department," "Department-managed lands," and "Hunting," and stipulates that these lands must generally be accessible for hunting, barring specific management restrictions.
-Furthermore, it requires that any decisions leading to the closure of hunting lands must be compensated by finding replacement acreage to maintain hunting opportunities.
+The bill defines key terms such as "Department," "Department-managed lands," and "Hunting," and stipulates that these lands must remain accessible for hunting, barring specific management limitations.
+Furthermore, any decisions that lead to the closure of hunting lands must be compensated by finding replacement acreage to maintain hunting opportunities.

-Additionally, the bill requires the director of the Department of Natural Resources to submit an annual report to the relevant legislative committees detailing the acreage closed to hunting and the compensatory acreage opened.
-The first report is due by July 1, 2026.
-This act will take effect upon the Governor's approval, reinforcing the commitment to preserving hunting heritage in South Carolina.
+Additionally, the bill requires the Department of Natural Resources to submit an annual report to the Senate Fish, Game and Forestry Committee and the House Agricultural, Natural Resources and Environmental Affairs Committee.
+This report will detail the acreage that was closed to hunting in the previous fiscal year, the reasons for such closures, and the acreage opened to hunting as compensation.
+The first report is due by July 1, 2026, and the act will take effect upon the Governor's approval.

 Statutes affected: